danielprwn/react-progressive-web-app/README.md

 ✔ Ability to convert the entered text into speech.

 ## Technologies
-✅ HTML ✅ Material UI ⚛ React JS
+✅ HTML ✅ CSS inline styles ⚛ React JS

 Download the repository and run it locally: